TGOlson/nba-graph/README.md

 There was also *a lot* of UI tinkering required to make displaying 7k+ interconnected nodes look semi-reasonable.

 This project also had some unique challenges given the size and scope of the graph.
-In particular to display the over 4k unique player and team images I had to generate large sprite files, and rewrite a majority of the `sigma.js` WebGL node rendering logic.
+A lot of the image and graph display relies on similar tech to how modern online games are build.

 Lastly, check out the [dev docs](docs/dev.md) if you want play around with the data yourself.
 And feel free to open a PR or issue with ideas for changes!